-Maria del Camino was the subject for a recent media event PASSAGE TO THE CITY OF STUFF.
-She was driven remotely from NIMBY to a container facility in Oakland, CA using a smart phone.
+Maria del Camino was featured at Ft.
+Mason Center for Arts & Cuture performing SuperTaskk #4.
+She was driven remotely using a smart phone to produce a drawing on asphalt by taversing from point A to point B repeatedly, and erasing its course or safety zone.
 This functionality was debuted at Performance Studies International #19, held at Stanford University.
 The performance, SuperTask #2 (Side Show), was co-sponsored by the Revs Program.
 The product of this performance was a drawing created by the rubber tracks turning on the asphalt of White Plaza.
 The best documentation of the event was via video drones.
 Check out our Blog: http://mariadelcamino.brucetomb.com.
 There was a video produced, including an interview with Bruce: http://www.youtube.com/watch?v=OtzXYt_mmLE

-The (de)Appropriation Project just received a grant from the San Francisco Arts Commission for a temporary (one year) public art installation, A memorial to free speech.
-This new parklet will take the form of a temporary (one year) installation.
-As part of this project, there will be a deck providing more sidewalk space and two speaker’s podiums bracketing the renowned poster wall, providing a visual and symbolic framing of this ad hoc monument to free speech and public expression.
+The (de)Appropriation Project received a grant from the San Francisco Arts Commission for a public art installation, A memorial to free speech.
+As part of this project, there is a deck providing more sidewalk space and two speaker’s podiums bracketing the renowned poster wall, providing a visual and symbolic framing of this ad hoc monument to free speech and public gallery, political forum, & community billboard.

-The Ant Farm Media Van V.08 [Time Capsule], showed at Arizona State University, Tempe, AZ, for an upcoming exhibition there in the Fall.
+The Ant Farm Media Van V.08 [Time Capsule], exhibited at Arizona State University, Tempe, AZ, travelled to the Walker Art Center for "Hippy Modernism" and will be exhibited at Pioneer Works, Red Hook, Brooklyn in the Fall.

 The project is an on-going collaboration with Chip Lord and Curtis Schreier.
 The basis of project is a fusion of Ant Farm's Media Van (circa 1971), the Citizen's Time Capsule (1975) and new digital media with the introduction of the HUQQUH.